 Mobile Tenet Two — Advancing Knowledge and Scholarship

-Pepperdine's mobile initiatives will identify opportunities through which Pepperdine can deliver an exceptional educational experience through mobile communications and services.
+Pepperdine's mobile initiatives will identify opportunities through which the University can deliver an exceptional educational experience through mobile communications and services.
 While mobile will not replace the first-hand classroom and co-curricular experiences, Pepperdine's efforts in the mobile space will align with the university's holistic view of pedagogy by providing access to key academic services and communication tools needed to extend the learning inside and outside of the classroom.

 Mobile Tenet Three — Championing the One University Concept

 Pepperdine's mobile initiatives will further unify the university's online presence by creating mobile applications and mobile friendly hubs that serve the greater community.
-The university and the five schools will provide a one-stop access to key services and information, leveraging the Pepperdine brand in the marketplace.
+The University and the five schools will provide a one-stop access to key services and information, leveraging the Pepperdine brand in the marketplace.

 Mobile Tenet Four — Stewardship of Pepperdine's Resources